EternityForest/AnyoneCanDoIt/MathELI5.md

 This is why aliasing sounds harsh and unmusical.

+## Geometry in mechanical design

+Geometry is rather often used when building things, but in this case, even less knowledge of math is required now that there are programs like FreeCAD which allow you to directly enter constraints like "These two lines must be at this angle", and will solve everything for you in real time.

+I am told this is not sufficient in real large buildings with a chance of falling over of you get it wrong, and real engineers do, or at least should do, some level of manual verification, probaby largely as an additional check, solving the problem in unrelated ways to find any errors in the reasoning.

+But for the home 3D printer, this is, again, the computer's job.

 ## First order filters
 You can use this to make a simple smoothing filter.
 At every step, when you get a new input `i`, set x to `x*0.7 + i * 0.3`.